javierjulio/wq/README.md

 # Wq

-A `wq` CLI to help you learn 500+ words you should know but probably don't and find inspirational quotes.
+`wq` is a CLI built with [command_kit](https://github.com/postmodern/command_kit.rb), to help you (me) learn ~500 words you should know but probably don't and find inspiration from a curated list of quotes.

 ## Usage